apache/fury-site/docs/guide/cpp/configuration.md

 - Register all structs and polymorphic implementations before deserializing untrusted payloads.
 - Use `check_struct_version(true)` with `compatible(false)` for intentional same-schema payloads.
+- Keep `max_graph_memory_bytes(...)` at the fixed `128 MiB` default for most inputs, or set a positive value for a trusted workload that needs a different collection/map/struct gate.
 - Keep `max_dyn_depth(...)` as low as your model permits to reject unexpectedly deep polymorphic graphs.
 - Keep the remote schema metadata limits at their defaults unless the data is not malicious and a